The flame of horror-comedy cult classic Beetlejuice burns bright, and with a sequel creeping closer, here are the 6 most important characters to know.

 Of course, these aren’t the only characters in Beetlejuice, but they are the most important characters to know, and they’re the ones you’ll want to familiarize yourself with before heading into the sequel.
 Buckle up, afterlife fans … It’s showtime!

-Beetlejuice is now available to watch on digital and on demand.
-The sequel, Beetlejuice Beetlejuice, will open the 2024 Venice Film Festival on August 28, 2024 and open globally in theaters on September 6, 2024.
+Beetlejuice and Beetlejuice 2 are now available to watch on digital and on demand.
 Read our review of Beetlejuice!